zamrokk/JavaCDDDocumentation/README.md

 The project is split into different sub projects listed here on section [References](#references)

 An introduction to Bluemix Blockchain as a Service is part of this tutorial promoting the IBM infrastructure to host the network in Production.
-Remember that blockchain is a distributed system of several nodes, each one can consume potential high resources depending of the distributed applications you deploy on the network.
+Remember that blockchain is a distributed system of several nodes, each one can consume potential high resources depending of the distributed application complexity you deploy on the network.
 For a tutorial is more suitable to run it on a development mode locally as we don't need such resources.

 ## Flow